 - Senate: $82,322,001 | House: $82,322,001 | FY2026: $57,322,001 | CHAPA request: $125,000,000

-- Both chambers match on funding.
-CHAPA will advocate for maintaining this level in conference and for adopting the Senate’s stronger policy language, which includes:
+- Both chambers match on funding and both include 90-day advance-notice language requiring EOHLC to report to the Legislature before reducing benefits or eligibility.
+CHAPA will advocate for maintaining this funding level in conference and for adopting the Senate’s stronger policy language, which includes:

 - No 12-month cap on the income-increase grace period (the House limits it to 12 months).